Exercise a high degree of caution due to the threat of terrorism and the possibility of violent crime.

-Dual-nationals travelling on Uzbek passports in Russia or neighbouring CIS countries may face difficulties at border control stations if a 'permit to depart Uzbekistan' is not attached to the Uzbek passport or if it has expired.
+Dual-nationals travelling on Uzbek passports in Russia or neighbouring CIS countries may face difficulties at border control stations if a 'permit to depart Uzbekistan' is not attached to the Uzbek passport or has expired.
 Our ability to assist you may be very limited in these circumstances.
 Contact the nearest Embassy or Consulate of Uzbekistan for additional information on how to get or renew this permit prior to entering any of the CIS countries or Russia on an Uzbek passport.

 Standards of dress and behaviour are conservative in Uzbekistan.
 Take care not to offend.
 If in doubt, dress conservatively and seek local advice.

 The Islamic holy month of Ramadan is expected to occur between early-May and early-June 2019.